Skip to main content

 #

-After compilation, use the following script to view kernel statistics:
+After compilation, use script to check stats:

 cd /usr/src/linux

-echo "=== Kernel Statistics ==="
+echo "=== Kernel Stats ==="

 echo "Built-in: $(grep -c '=y$' .config)"